ResearchandDestroy/PACS-Recon-Flashcards/README.md

 - https://apps.ankiweb.net/
 - https://github.com/ankidroid/Anki-Android

-`Anki` is a very popular flashcard application and is avaliable on all major platforms including mobile (Free on Desktop/Android! $25 on iOS..
-Sorry!).
+`Anki` is a very popular flashcard application and is avaliable on all major platforms including mobile _(Free Desktop & Android App! $25 on iOS..
+Sorry!)_

 Just download and install `Anki`.
 Then `import` the `PACS-Recon.apkg` flashcard deck to get started!